tijptjik/NarrowEclipse/story.md

 The _Alexandria_ drifts through space without setting a course - it's operations often indifferent to their whereabouts.
 The Alexandria carries intel for cargo, sourcing and selling it through transmissions sent over encrypted comms.
 They are known as the Pharosi Intelligence Network and count many, often competing, factions amongst their clientele.
 The First Officer, the Umbaran _Tremmil Losi_, updates his Commander _Metajj Vos_ on the latest intel they've gathered and details the movement of the set pieces they monitor.
 The Alexandria, a Consular-class space cruiser, came equiped with a C-6TS protocol droid which dutifully relays urgent transmissions to the commander.
 The crew might be small, with just over a dozen agents gathering, routing and auctioning intelligence, the Alexandria is a special unit in the vast Pharosi network, as the actions of its crew will become known as the ascent of the Narrow Eclipse.
 It began by lifting the Pharosi Veil...

+### Role Play Notes

+* As Navigator _Tremmil Losi_ determines which planet to visit next and sets up the backstory and calls down the characters to take up the positions.
+* As Communications Doird, _C-6TS_ is responsible for relaying intergalactic transmissions to Metajj.
+The Transmissions will be preloaded on a tablet, sorted in play order.
+* **TRANSMISSION** : Narrow Eclipse : The Pharosi Veil

 ## Biomorph Resonator Tech

 ![Vesper V](http://img2.wikia.nocookie.net/__cb20130114154426/starwars/images/e/e8/Starbasecarida.jpg)